danielabar/meblog/src/markdown/consistent-node-version.md

 <aside class="markdown-aside">
 If you're particularly safety conscious, an alternative approach to installing nvm is to download the nvm source directly from the latest <a class="markdown-link" href="https://github.com/nvm-sh/nvm/releases">release on GitHub</a> and review the "install.sh" script to ensure its integrity.
 Then, instead of piping the script through bash from raw.githubusercontent, you can run the script directly in your terminal.
 </aside>

+If you're a Windows user, see these [important notes](https://github.com/nvm-sh/nvm#important-notes) about nvm support for Windows.

 At this point, you should be able to use nvm to list currently installed Node.js versions: